 Dogs need exercise, too.
 Start with the basics by walking your dog.
 Do this very early in the morning or late in the day.
 Dogs suffering from diabetes shouldn’t be walking under the sun’s blazing heat.
 Even a simple exercise such as walking the dog for at least half an hour daily is already good enough.
 On the plus side, this benefits you, too!

 If you live in an area where walking your dog regularly isn’t doable, there are indoor exercises that you can also do for your dog.
 The most important thing to remember is that your dog has at least half an hour of physical activity in a day.

 Serve Healthy Meals to Your Dog

-The health and dietary needs of dog with diabetes is different from a healthy pet.
+The health and dietary needs of a dog with diabetes are different from a healthy pet.
 Now is a great time to avoid all the sweet treats.
 Your dog needs to get a dose of healthier meals with lower fats and sugar.
 Generally, there are many types of healthy diabetic dog food that you can get for your pet.
-Even commercial food can stand as good options, too, for as long as you read the label.
+Even commercial food can stand as good options for as long as you read the label.
 The right place for you to start is to look for dog food rich in fiber and low in carbs and unhealthy fat.

 Here are pointers to remember when feeding your diabetic dogs: